IrisShaders/ShaderDoc/uniforms.md

 Holds the current OpenGL fog mode, or 0 if there is no fog.
 This is equivalent to the value of `glGetInteger(GL_FOG_MODE)`.

+> TODO: After testing, it actually isn't equivalent.
+Is this a ShadersMod bug?

 The following values are valid:

 | Name      | Decimal | Hex    |